gavinlyonsrepo/HD44780_LCD_RPI/README.md

 ## Notes and issues

-1. If you upgrade to V 1.73 of the bcm2835 dependancy (the latest at time  of writing ) you may see Intermittant BCM2835_I2C_REASON_ERROR_TIMEOUT  [errors on I2C write operations](https://groups.google.com/g/bcm2835/c/45O8Y_5yv00).
-Best stay on 1.71 until a new upgrade is released.
+1. If you upgrade to V 1.73 of the bcm2835 dependancy (the latest at time  of writing Jan 2024) you may see Intermittant BCM2835_I2C_REASON_ERROR_TIMEOUT.
+This timeout error was introduced in that release.
+Best stay on 1.71 until a new upgrade is released or run at BCM2835_I2C_CLOCK_DIVIDER_626 I saw zero errors at this I2C clock rate.
+It was only present at BCM2835_I2C_CLOCK_DIVIDER_2500(100K).

 2. For detailed graphical description of entry modes , cursor types, custom characters and more see here [link](http://dinceraydin.com/lcd/commands.htm)